-This paper presents single phase shell side heat transfer performance of a vertically oriented shell and tube bundle.
-Steady state single phase experiments were conducted to determine the shell side Nusselt number with water and water/glycol solution as working fluids for both counter and parallel flow configurations.
-Experiments were carried for Reynolds number varying from 3,000 to 15,000 with Prandtl number ranging from 10 to 20.
+This paper presents single-phase shell side heat transfer performance of a vertically oriented shell and tube bundle.
+Steady-state single-phase experiments were conducted to determine the shell side Nusselt number with water and water/glycol solution as working fluids for both counter and parallel flow configurations.
+Experiments were carried out for Reynolds number varying from 3000 to 15,000 with Prandtl number ranging from 10 to 20.
 Counter flow configuration showed slightly better performance.
-Nusselt number correlations are presented for both configurations using modified Wilson plot method.
+Nusselt number correlations are presented for both configurations using a modified Wilson plot method.
 Comparison of results with previous studies and commercial software are presented.
 Thermal performance for all flow rate conditions showed close comparison to the results from a reputable commercial software.
-The correlation was further validated by comparing results for thirty different cases to calculations from two widely used commercial software.
-Comparison showed that the correlation can be used for the design of single phase single segmental shell and tube heat exchangers.
+The correlation was further validated by comparing results for 30 different cases to calculations from 2 widely used commercial softwares.
+Comparison showed that the correlation can be used for the design of single-phase single segmental shell and tube heat exchangers.